CNVid/CNVid-3.5M/BENCHMARK.md

 ## BENCHMARK
-All benchmarks are planned to be published in August 2023.
+All benchmarks are planned to be published in January 2024.